 It took a long time to build and locals often speak of it as the longest ongoing building project in history as it didn’t just due to the long building period but also that the church is constantly in need of renovations and improvements.
 Still, Hallgrimskirkja remains one of Iceland’s most visited places especially by tourists that can be counted in thousands during the busiest season.

 Address: Hallgrímstorg 1, 101 Reykjavík.

 Hallgrímskirkja admission fee

-To visit and explore the ins and outs of the church is free but you are required to purchase an admission ticket to of you wish to visit the tower, the ticket comes at a price of 1000 ISK for adults but only 100 ISK for kids.
-Admission tickets are sold in the church shop and don’t require any pre-bookings.
+Visiting and explore the church is free of charge but you are required to purchase an admission ticket to if you wish to visit the tower.
+Admission tickets are sold in the church shop and don’t require any pre-booking.
 We do recommend visiting the tower as the view from the top is simply exquisite.
 Truly one of the best ways to see Reykjavík!